Providing good quality trichiasis surgery at high volume

 - Past experience in giving injections, knowledge of sterile surgical techniques.

 In some programmes, attrition (reduction in surgical workforce) has been a key challenge.
 It can be difficult to maintain services because trained trichiasis surgeons may be moved or promoted.
 Programmes therefore need to adopt approaches to ensure stability of services.
 For example, in the Amhara region of Ethiopia, trainees agree to work in the programme for at least 1 year following training.
 A supportive employment environment is likely to motivate staff to remain in the programme.

 Training of trichiasis surgeons follows the WHO manual, Trichiasis surgery for trachoma.

 Training programmes need to be led by an ophthalmologist or trichiasis surgeon who is highly experienced in both trichiasis surgery and surgical training.

 Rigorous standardisation is essential to ensure that surgery is taught correctly.
-The WHO recommends training using a mannequin known as HEAD START.
+It is highly recommended that training programmes incorporate use of the mannequin-based simulator known as HEAD START.
 This provides trainees with the opportunity to learn and practice all the major steps of the trichiasis surgical procedure prior to operating on patients.